CloudChi/FX-Framework/README.md

 ## Summary

-The Frameworks system is comprised of multiple FileMaker files which are primarily organized using a specific Script folder/subfolder structure.
+- The Framework system is comprised of multiple FileMaker files which are primarily organized using a specific Script folder/subfolder structure.
+  - Each Framework folder handles a specific group of tasks.
+    - For example, the Layouts Module handles anything related to Layout navigation
+- Scripts within the Framework have a 3-letter prefix which determines how they should be called
+  - Excluding scripts in ScriptMenu module which are user-facing

 ## Script folder categories (organized in this order)

 - ### Non-Module folders
   - Schedules
+  - Triggers
   - Import
 - ### Module folders
   - Layout